Last Updated on

 How to Know if a Baby is Experiencing Slow Weight Gain?

 There is a big misconception regarding the healthy and unhealthy physique of the children in India.
 The Indian parents often want to see their children with a chubby body and consider it a healthy physique which is not the reality.
-Parents don’t consider the Growth Charts for Indian children in the initial stages and let their children grow chubby as it satisfies their eyes.
+Parents don’t consider the Growth Charts for Indian children in the initial stages and let their children grow chubby.
+The above chart and facts can give the right dimension and direction to an Indian baby’s growth and development.